hdShang/arxiv-daily/docs/cs-LG/2025-08-06/papers/250804279v1-mockingbird-how-does-llm-perform-in-general-machine-learning-tasks.md

 ---
 layout: default
-title: Mockingbird: How does LLM perform in general machine learning tasks?
+title: "Mockingbird: How does LLM perform in general machine learning tasks?"
 ---

 # Mockingbird: How does LLM perform in general machine learning tasks?